elicortez/letmeaskaiforyou/TROUBLESHOOTING.md

 #### Preview doesn't show

-**Problem**: "Show Preview" button doesn't display the mock interface.
+**Problem**: "Preview Animation" button doesn't display the iframe preview.

 **Solution**:
 1. Make sure animation has completed first
-2. Click "Show Preview" button (not "Go to AI")
+2. Click "Preview Animation" button (not "Go to AI")
-3. Wait 1-2 seconds for the preview to render
+3. Wait 1-2 seconds for the preview iframe to render
 4. Check browser console for JavaScript errors: `F12` > Console

-#### Preview looks different on mobile

-**Problem**: Preview layout doesn't match on phone/tablet.

-**Solution**: This is normal - preview adapts to screen size:
-- Mobile views are narrower
-- Text wraps differently
-- Buttons stack vertically

-This is intentional responsive design.

-#### Preview doesn't show for all providers

-**Problem**: Some AI providers don't display preview.

-**Solution**: All three providers should show previews:
-- If not showing, refresh the page
-- Clear browser cache
-- Try a different browser
-- Check JavaScript is enabled
+5. Ensure JavaScript is enabled

+#### Redirect happens in preview iframe

+**Problem**: Animation redirects even when previewing in iframe.

+**Solution**: This should NOT happen - the iframe detection prevents redirects:
+1. Refresh page and try again
+2. Check URL has `iframe=true` parameter
+3. If still redirecting, report on GitHub

 ---